Portal Authentication in Dynamics 365

 For more details on Windows Azure Authentication, please refer to http://msdn.microsoft.com/library/windowsazure/dn151790.aspx.

-- If external users (non CRM users) need to access portal for example consider portal that deals with cases that have different users like where an admin has to see and perform operations on all data, a case manager can see only the related clients data, and perform operation sonly on the associated clients data, the logged in client can see, access only his/her data we have to create authorization roles in portal.
+- If external users (non-Dynamics 365 users) need to access the portal for example consider portal that deals with cases that have different users like where an admin has to see and perform operations on all data, a case manager can see only the related clients data, and perform operations only on the associated clients data, the logged in client can see, access only his/her data we have to create authorization roles in portal.

-It’s important to properly create the required security roles at both a CRM and Application level when developing a portal.
-CRM roles can determine the individual user access to CRM data and the application level authorization can determine what users have access to the portal.
-It’s not uncommon for a portal to utilize one security role that has a high level of access, but utilizes impersonation in order to mimic the security restrictions of individual users identified in the system.
-Generally when accessing CRM Data and performing any of the CRUD operations on CRM data from portal we create a service account and add the service account as a user in CRM with the required role and use this user to connect to CRM from portal and perform CRUD operations on CRM data from portal.
-In some cases we will need to implement impersonation.
-For example consider an intranet portal that is being used by internal user where the owner of the records being created must be the user creating the record instead of the service account then we need to implement impersonation.
+It’s important to properly create the required security roles at both a Dynamics 365 and Application level when developing a portal.
+Dynamics 365 roles can determine the individual user access to Dynamics 365 data and the application level authorization can determine what users have access to in the portal.
+It’s not uncommon for a portal to utilize one security role that has a high level of access but utilizes impersonation in order to mimic the security restrictions of individual users identified in the system.
+Generally when accessing Dynamics 365 Data and performing any of the CRUD operations on Dynamics 365 data from a portal we create a service account and add the service account as a user in Dynamics 365 with the required role and use this user to connect to Dynamics 365 from a portal and perform CRUD operations on Dynamics 365 data from a portal.
+In some cases, we will need to implement impersonation.
+For example, consider an intranet portal that is being used by internal users where the owner of the records being created must be the user creating the record instead of the service account then we need to implement impersonation.
 (For more information on how to implement impersonation refer to http://www.powerobjects.com/blog/2012/08/06/how-to-impersonate-in-microsoft-dynamics-crm/)

 Here are some guidelines to help make decisions on which portal authentication you should use: